 During the course you will study units including:

-The course is assessed mainly by written exams with an element of coursework.
+The course is assessed by written exams and an element of coursework.